GlobalFishingWatch/frontend/README.md

 | ------------------ | ---------------------------------------------------------- |
 | [config](config)   | Shared generic build config as tsconfig, rollup or postcss |
 | [linting](linting) | Define eslint prettier and stylelint configurations        |

+## See also

+We maintain our own forks of <a href="https://github.com/GlobalFishingWatch/react-map-gl/">react-map-gl</a> and <a href="https://github.com/GlobalFishingWatch/mapbox-gl-js/">Mapbox GL</a> to handle gridded temporal data (see `temporalgrid` branches on both repos)

 ### Dependencies